beskay/gas-guide/BASICS.md

 ### Basics

-Contract memory is a byte array, where data can be stored in 32 bytes or 1 byte chunks and read in 32 bytes chunks.
-Elements in memory always occupy multiples of 32 bytes, even if the data uses less bytes.
+Contract memory is a byte array where data can be stored in 32-byte or 1-byte chunks and read in 32-byte chunks.
+Elements in memory always occupy multiples of 32 bytes, even if the data uses fewer bytes.
 Unlike with contract storage, there is no variable packing.
 Memory is temporary and only exists during the execution of a transaction.

 ![memory](images/memory.png)